The NCI Years

 NCI’s Board took the strategic decision in 2011 that the NCI Collaboration, which had been established to support operations of a petascale supercomputer, should broaden its scope to provide the comprehensive and integrated services that had long been envisaged.
 The build-out of the integrated infrastructure solution was undertaken during 2013, with storage procurements from SGI and DDN, and with the establishment of a 3,200 core high-performance cloud from Dell.

-The story since 2013 is told incrementally in NCI’s annual reports <LINK http://nci.org.au/about-nci/annual-reports/>.
+The story since 2013 is told incrementally in NCI’s Annual Reports.
 These provide updates on Australian research outcomes and impacts that have been enabled by the NCI platforms and its expert support team, and the evolution of the infrastructure platform—with further incrementation of the storage from Netapp in 2015, a 40% upgrading of NCI’s supercomputer capacity in 2016 with a 22,000 core Lenovo NeXtScale (Broadwell) system co-funded by a substantial allocation from the NCRIS Agility Fund and the NCI Collaboration, together with major storage upgrades funded from the same source.

 Since its beginning, NCI has evolved as the national, high-end research computing service—one which is in the vanguard of international advanced computing, delivering solutions that encompass computational modelling and the needs of big data, that enable research of excellence and impact, which deliver in the national benefit, and which maintain Australian’s international competitiveness in research and innovation.

 The collaboration that underpins NCI has grown in strength since its formation, anchored by the Australian National University as NCI’s host, and three of Australia’s national science agencies—the Australian Bureau of Meteorology, the national science agency, CSIRO, and the national geoscience agency, Geoscience Australia.
-Today, this partnership includes many of Australia’s research universities, or consortia thereof, and medical research institutes, and sustains a large portion of the annual recurrent costs, with contributions from the Australian Government’s National Collaborative Research Infrastructure Strategy (NCRIS) providing the remainder.
+Today, this partnership includes many of Australia’s research universities, or consortia thereof, medical research institutes, and the Australian Research Council, and sustains a large portion of the annual recurrent costs, with contributions from the Australian Government’s National Collaborative Research Infrastructure Strategy (NCRIS) providing the remainder.

 Through its tightly-coupled, high-performance computing and data platforms, overlaid with internationally renowned expertise (~60 staff) in computational science, data science and data management, NCI provides essential services that underpin the requirements of research and industry, today and into the future.